 We have seen statistical modeling and machine learning used in financial services for a while now.
 Often by the larger banks, lenders, and collection agencies.
 They do this to reduce risk with credit scoring and fraud detection in large-scale, broad applications.
 But what if you could do the same thing but on a smaller scale?
 What if that could make the operational side of your organisation more efficient and effective?
+Lastly, is fully automated features in machine learning a possibility with the right fintech solution?

 Best known for risk management